What is the difference between a separation and a divorce?

 Do I have rights if I am separating from a same sex, common law relationship?

 Yes.
-You may apply to the Family Division for an order for support, custody of children and a division of assets and debts.
+You may apply to the Family Division for an order for support, parenting arrangements of children and a division of assets and debts.

 Where can I get more information on Family Law?

-The Family Law Information Line, operated by PLEIS-NB offers general information on a wide array of family law topics such as custody, divorce and separation.
+The Family Law Information Line, operated by PLEIS-NB offers general information on a wide array of family law topics such as parenting orders, support, divorce and separation.
 The toll-free number is: 1-888-236-2444.
 PLEIS-NB also has a Web site.

 Pamphlet on frequently asked questions regarding marital property.